eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-06_get-me-some-pringles-what-instant-noodles-dean-s-tokyo-snapshots.md

 - - -

-This page is synchronized from the post: [Get me some Pringles ...
+This page is synchronized from the post: ['Get me some Pringles ...
 WHAT!?
-Instant noodles!? 🍙 Dean's Tokyo Snapshots 🍙](https://steemit.com/@deanliu/get-me-some-pringles-what-instant-noodles-dean-s-tokyo-snapshots)
+Instant noodles!? 🍙 Dean''s Tokyo Snapshots 🍙'](https://steemit.com/@deanliu/get-me-some-pringles-what-instant-noodles-dean-s-tokyo-snapshots)